Jerome-Michael/Finding-LaneLines/README.md

 ### Gray Scaling

 The images should be converted into gray scaled ones in order to detect shapes (edges) in the images.
-This is because the Canny edge detection measures the magnitude of pixel intensity changes or gradients (more on this later).
+This is because the Canny edge detection measures the magnitude of pixel intensity changes or gradients.

 Here, I'm converting the white and yellow line images from the above into gray scale for edge detection.